-In this episode, Lee Levitt talks with Carole Mahoney, author of Buyer First, about her mission to change the negative perception of sales.
-They discuss the power of "cognitive behavioral" sales training, why improv is a crucial skill for modern sellers, and how a manager's mindset can statistically predict a team's success or failure.
+Carole Mahoney, author of Buyer First, shares her mission to change the negative perception of sales.
+We discuss the power of "cognitive behavioral" sales training, why improv is a crucial skill for modern sellers, and how a manager's mindset can statistically predict a team's success or failure.

 In this episode of Thoughts on Selling, Lee Levitt sits down with Amos Balongo—a leadership expert who is in the business of "manufacturing leaders" to be exceptional communicators.
 We dig into the critical gap where strategy fails: when leaders rely on "Positional Authority" ("I told you to do this") rather than "Influential Leadership" that invites collaboration.
 Amos breaks down his framework for moving teams from simple motivation (an "outside job") to genuine inspiration (an "inside job") …